ansible/awx/docs/execution_nodes.md

 # Adding hop nodes to AWX

-Hop nodes can be added to sit between the control plane of awx and stand alone execution nodes.
+Hop nodes can be added to sit between the control plane of AWX and stand alone execution nodes.
 These machines will not be a part of the AWX Kubernetes cluster.
-The machines will be registered in AWX as type "hop" instances, meaning they will only handle inbound / outbound traffic for otherwise unreachable nodes in a different or more strict network.
+The machines will be registered in AWX as node type "hop", meaning they will only handle inbound / outbound traffic for otherwise unreachable nodes in a different or more strict network.

+Hop nodes can be added 2 ways, either through the UI or via 2 API fields in AWX on an instances endpoint, those fields are `peers` and `peers_from_control_node`.

+The `peers` field can be used to create a hop node to handle both inbound and outbound traffic between the control plane and execution node or 2 execution nodes.
+Do note that in order to have a peer accepted, the instance that is the peer must have its `listener_port` defined or else a validation errror will be thrown. `peers_from_control_node` is a bolean key that can be flipped to true if the instance is a hop node between the control plane and an execution node.
+If this bolean is set to true, similar to above, the `listener_port` will need to be set on the same instance.

-Below is an example of a singular AWX pod with singular hop node between the pod and execution node 2.
+Below is an example of a singular AWX pod with singular hop node between the control plane and execution node 2.
+In this diagram, hop node is an instance that has `peers_from_control_node` set to true and is also in the `peers` list of execution node 2.

 ```
                                                        AWX POD